 Paris Tour Overview

 Step back into this world at once foreign and familiar, and experience the cultural history of Paris from a different angle.
-The 1920s of the “lost generation” are often seen as the beginning of modernism and its rupture with the conventions and values of the pre-war world.
-In fact, by the early 1900s a new order is already taking shape.
+The 1920s of the “lost generation” are often seen the point of rupture with the conventions and values of the prewar world.
+But in fact, by the early 1900s a new order is already taking shape.
 Paris will be the epicentre, drawing ambitious writers and artists from across France and around the world.
 But the work done here will reflect a restlessness felt far beyond the French capital.

 On this journey, you’ll trace the rise of modernism through the cafés and clubs of Montmartre and Montparnasse, the glamourous Grand Rex cinema, and more.
 Custom guided walks, literary discussions and museum visits will deepen your understanding of life in Paris in the early years of the 20th century and the role the city played in the creative explosion that took place during and after World War I. You’ll see how the war intensified and accelerated a profound cultural and social shift we still feel one hundred years later.